Lion's tail also called wild dagga or Leonotis leonorus is a perennial of the Lamiaceae family.

 It measures on average 1.50 m in height.

-Wild dagga seeds are brown and fine, they resemble those of klip dagga or elderberry.
+Wild dagga seeds are brown and fine.

 Wild dagga produces leonurine (leaves and flowers) which has a very relaxing effect.